 VPN over Tor

-VPN over Tor on the other is a bit tricky to implement.
-Besides that, this method is not really recommended as most VPN providers support this model.
+VPN over Tor, on the other, is a bit tricky to implement.
+Besides that, this method is not really recommended as most VPNs don’t support this model.

 This method basically takes your Tor-browser traffic from the exit node and passes it through the VPN server you’re connected to.
 Again, this method is not recommended and requires quite a bit of tinkering around to properly configure.